Sandboxes MCP server

 - Auth: Bearer API token with a sandbox scope

-- Tools: 10, covering the full sandbox lifecycle
+- Tools: 18, covering the full sandbox, template, and volume lifecycle

 Setup